Problems Shape Solutions

 Typically corporate resolution of problems are ultimately done for pure selfish reasons by your customer.
 To see the truth, to see reality, and to see things accurately from your customer's personal perspective you have to figure out their emotional investment in change, and their own personal stake.
 Stop selling to a faceless, corporate entity.
 Who you really are selling to are individuals and people who happen to work for corporations.

 All problems are significant or insignificant relative to other problems.
 Find out what their other problems are, especially if it does not relate specifically to your application.
-Once you find out what is broken, you need to break it again to get your customer's personal perspective.
+Once you find out what is broken you need to break it again to give your customer's personal perspective.
 In other words, you need to reverse tracks to revisit the problem, and break it down so the customer can reevaluate and reexperience it for the significance of its cost, impact, negative consequences and actionability.

 Remember, every sale has basic obstacles; no problem, no means, no authority, no urgency, poor timing and fierce competing initiatives vying for limited resources.